zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

 1. Copy the backup tarball to a safe location that is not on the server being upgraded.

-**Note:** This is not intended to be a comprehensive backup of the entire operating system configuration.
+**Note:** This script is not intended to provide a comprehensive backup of the entire operating system configuration.
 It covers the essential components pertinent to Lustre\* servers managed by Intel® Manager for Lustre\* that are difficult to re-create if deleted.

 ***Do not skip the backup.
 Subsequent process steps rely on the content of the backup to restore the Intel® Manager for Lustre\* services to operation.***